Conference Presentation Tips

 Tailor your message and delivery for the group.
 Since your audience will be comprised largely of students and professors of communication studies, you can assume that they know the basics.
 Therefore, you don’t need to explain every single concept to them.

 Base your presentation on 2-3 main points.
 Your audience will not remember every detail.
 Identify your “take-home” message and use your presentation to highlight it.
-If you have handouts, make sure that every member in your audience receives one (typically there will be around 10—30 people in the room)

 Prepare in Advance